AVEVA/CONNECT-data-services-developer-docs/content/api-reference/community/community-shared-access.md

 Shared Access requests are special requests for a shared resource in a community.
 Currently, streams are the only shared resources.

-In order to make a request a Shared Access request, a `community-id` header with a Community identifier (validated to be a `Guid`) must be included.
-This must be a valid community that has the signed in user as a member.
+To request Shared Access, include a `community-id` header with a Community identifier (validated to be a `Guid`).
+This identifier must be for a valid community that includes the signed in user as a member.

 When a resource is shared in a community, users with the **Community Member** role are able to access metadata and data for that resource.
 Community members are limited to read-only access.